SciPost/SciPost/docs/contributors/editorial_administrators/production.rst

       Any package originally included by the authors which you do **not** include should be commented out with a  ``% REMOVED IN PROD`` comments prepended.

+      Any package which is added during production should be listed after the ``% ADDED IN PRODUCTION`` marker.

    #.
 TODO: COMMANDS